Master clubfitting Professional Steve Darmody explains

 If a set is incorrectly set up for a golfer they are effectively 'unteachable'.
 Golf lessons from a professional will not produce an improvement in their game.

 Let us start with a variable that affects all clubs but especially the driver and long irons.
 For many golfers, these clubs are the most difficult to control.
+We've also got some Swing Tips if you'd rather concentrate on your swing technique

 right - Different driver lofts send